johnewart/dapr-proposals/api-design-guide.md

 #### Proposal -> Implementation Process

+Just like any other proposal

 1. The proposal should be reviewed by the community and the author(s) of the proposal
 2. The author(s) address questions/comments in the proposal and adjust the proposal based on feedback
 3. Once the feedback phase is complete, and a proposal has been accepted, the proposal will be merged
-4. Development of the feature will be slated for a specific release version of Dapr
+4. Release of the feature will be slated for a specific release version of Dapr

+### Design Requirements for APIs

+For any API (new or updates), the following must be included in the proposal:

+  * Relevant high level design
+  * Proposed contract for the API
+    * HTTP and gRPC APIs should be consistent in behavior and user experience.
+  * Identifying what additions to existing components / creation of new components are required for this API (if any)
+  * Scope for current and following releases (i.e what can be expected from this iteration and what is being pushed down the road)
+  * Known limitations, where applicable
+    * Performance issues
+    * Compatibility issues
+  * Code examples (pseudocode is acceptable)

 ### API Lifecycle expectations

 APIs are expected to go through three stages in their lifetime: Alpha, Beta and Stable.
-For each of these lifecycles it should be clear to a user what they can expect.
+For each of these phases it should be clear to a user what they can expect.
 In the case of an API, those expectations are:

 * **Alpha**
    * API is not production ready yet and might contain bugs